ilkmurat/credit-module/README.md

 4. **List Installments**:
     - `GET /api/installments/{loanId}`

+## You can use this postman collection ;  credit-module/LoanAPICollection.json

 ## Known Issues
 - Lombok runtime issues resolved by switching to manual encapsulation.
 You can resolve this issue like this;